nebo56/PhD-Thesis/README.md

 # Definition of crosslink-associated motifs
 We reasoned that sequence motifs enriched directly at the starts of the control eCLIP cDNAs might uncover preferences of UV crosslinking, since they are thought to represent a mixture of crosslink sites for many different RBPs, and thus they should not reflect sequence specificity of any specific RBP.
 We therefore examined occurrence of tetramers that overlapped with the nucleotide preceding the cDNA-starts in PTBP1 control iCLIP (position -1) in comparison with the ones overlapping with the 10th nucleotide preceding the cDNA-starts (position -10).
 Tetramers that are enriched over 1.5 fold at position -1 compared to -10 include.
 We excluded the TTTT tetramer from further analyses, since it is often part of longer tracts of Ts, and therefore its inclusion decreases the resolution of analysis.
 Thus, TTTG, TTTC, TTGG, TTTA, ATTG, ATTT, TCGT, TTGA, TTCT and CTTT were used for all analyses of crosslink-associated motifs.

-# Definition of PTBP-target motifs
+# Definition of PTBP-target motifs (see "Y-rich-pentamers.tab" RNA-maps folder)
 To identify the motifs bound by PTBP1, we searched for pentamers enriched in the region [-10..10] around the cDNA-start peaks identified in each crosslink cluster defined by PTBP1-iCLIP2.
 69 pentamers had enrichment z-score > 299 and were used as PTBP1-target pentamers for further analyses.
 Their sequences are: TCTTT, CTTTC, TCTTC, CTTCT, TCTCT, CTCTC, TTTCT, TTCTC, TTCTT, TTTTC, TCCTT, CTCTT, ATTTC, TTCCT, CTTCC, TTTCC, CCTTT, CTTTT, CCTTC, TCTGT, TTCTG, TCCTC, CTTCA, ATCTT, TGTCT, TCTGC, CTCCT, CCTCT, GTCTT, TCTAT, TCTCC, ATTCC, TTCTA, CTTTG, TATCT, ACTTC, TTATC, CTTAT, CTATT, TTCAT, TTCCA, TCTTG, TTGTC, TTGCT, CTCTA, CTCTG, TATTT, TCCCT, TCATT, TTCCC, CATTT, ATTCT, TTTAC, GTTCT, CTATC, TCATC, CTTTA, TGTTC, TATTC, CATCT, TACTT, CTGTT, CTTGC, ACCTT, TTTCA, TTTGT, TGTTT, CTTGT, ACTTT.
 All of these pentamers are enriched in pyrimidines, in agreement with the known preference of PTBP1 for UC-rich binding motifs.

 # Normalisation of data for drawing of density graphs